-In this section, we re-establish the relation between the variation of GIT quotients (VGIT for short) and the geometry of MDSs.
-To be precise, we give an explicit description for VGIT of actions of tori on affine varieties with torsion divisor class groups.
-After that we establish the correspondence between the fan structure defined above, and the GIT chambers and cells.
-The results of this section will be used later in the proof of Theorem \ref{fans} via GIT.
+In this section we explain the relations between the variation of GIT quotients (VGIT for short) of Cox rings and the geometry of Mori dream spaces, to complement \cite{MR1786494}.

-\begin{rem} In \cite{hk} they quote the results on VGIT from the paper \cite{dh}, in which every variety under an action by a reductive group is assumed to be proper.
-On the other hand for MDSs we have to deal with actions on the affine varieties defined by Cox rings, hence we need another version: namely, VGIT for affine varieties.
-One big difference is that for a 1-PS $\lambda$ the limit $\lim_{t\to 0}\lambda (t)x$ does not exist in general.
-As a consequence, the wall defined by a point may not be a convex set, contrary to the proper case.
-In \cite{hk} the correspondence between the GIT chambers and the Mori chambers is stated.
-In this paper we refine this correspondence as the equivalence of GIT equivalence with strong Mori equivalence. \end{rem}
+\begin{remark} In \cite{MR1786494}, results on VGIT were quoted from \cite{Dolgachev-Hu}, in which varieties under group actions are assumed to be proper.
+Since we have to deal with affine varieties defined by Cox rings, we need VGIT for affine varieties.
+One big difference from the proper case is the fact that for a 1-parameter subgroup $\lambda$ of the group and a point $x$ on the variety, the limit point $\lim_{t\to 0}\lambda (t)x$ may not exist.
+As a consequence the wall defined by a point $x$ may not be a convex set, contrary to the proper case: in fact, as we will see in the next subsection, the wall defined by $x$ is the boundary of a certain convex polyhedral cone. \end{remark}